sagunms/CarND-Advanced-Lane-Lines/README.md

     - `sobel_gradient_magnitude` - Sobel gradient magnitude
     - `sobel_gradient_direction` - Sobel gradient direction

+I used YUV colour space for colour binary masking.
+The Y component determines the brightness of the color (luminance or luma), while the U and V components determine the color itself (the chroma).
 Here is an example YUV channels the a test RGB image:

 ![yuv_colour]

-These individual masking operations are logically combined into final mask using the following technique in the constructor of `BinaryMasking` class:
+Through trial-and-error, threshold values for various masking parameters were hardcoded in the `BinaryMasking` class.
+These individual masking operations are logically combined into final mask using the following technique in the constructor of same class:

 ```python
 # Combined masking